How you approach a trip depends on a few factors. First of all, do you know where you want to go?

 But, if you’re traveling with another person/people, it’s a good idea to discuss how money will be handled prior to the trip.
 How will you split the cost of hotel rooms, car rentals and most importantly meals?
 Splitting the check works when everyone orders similar priced food and drinks the same amount, but problems could arise when one party feels they are subsidizing others.

 Once you’ve determined where you want to go, and approximately when you want to go, its time to check the weather for your destination, and make sure you’re picking the best time to go.
 Weather.com, wunderground.com and accuweather.com are all good for this purpose.
-Most provide a history for the destination so you can get a true feel for rainy seasons and other factors that will influence your trip.
+Most provide historical patterns for the destination so you can get a true feel for rainy seasons and other factors that will influence your trip.
 If you discover the weather isn’t optimum during the time you plan to go it may be a good idea to postpone this trip and pick a better weather destination.

 Now comes the tricky part.
 You want to find the best airfares and the best prices for lodging without locking in anything.
-I learned my lesson years ago after jumping on a discount fare to New Orleans, only to discover it was a major football weekend and there was not a hotel room to be had.
+I learned my lesson years ago after jumping on a discount fare to New Orleans, only to discover it was a busy football weekend and there was not a hotel room to be had.
 With the internet there are more options than ever for searching, but at the time, I had to rely on a room rental referral from a nice reservationist.
 I ended up staying in the type of place that earned me “what are you doing in this neighborhood, girl?” calls from passing cars!
 Don’t let that happen to you.
 I would make sure there is availability at your preferred hotels first, then book flights.

 Start the process by pricing packages to get a competitive feel for area specific rates – and the types of hotels offered.
 If the prices seem right, check out the hotel reviews on a trusted source like Tripadvisor.com.
-Often the lowest priced hotels are in less desirable locations, and since you don’t know the area well you won’t discover this until it’s too late.
+Often the lowest priced packaged hotels are in less desirable locations, and since you don’t know the area well you won’t discover this until it’s too late.
 Make sure to map the hotel before committing, or you could find yourself with a view of a highway and an hour commute each way to and from the better part of the city.

 Keep in mind that often when a package price and the properties listed look perfect for you, there can be a catch, like your international flights all leave at 5am, or have a 50 minute connection in Houston or Miami on a Sunday afternoon, when you need 3-4 hours.
 Unless it’s the exact trip you’ve researched and planned for – and it’s about to sell out, I would price out the individual components just to be sure there aren’t better deals out there.